 Today is spa day.
 It’s our special grooming day and mom tries to schedule one every week.
 We all get a thorough brushing and our nails trimmed.
 Thank catness baths aren’t included!
 That reminds me, mom read recently that baths are not necessarily a bad thing for cats.
 I hope she’s not thinking that means me.
-I’m an indoor cat and do a find job of bathing myself.
+I’m an indoor cat and do a fine job of bathing myself.
 Sometimes I wish she wouldn’t do so much research.

 I really enjoy the brushing half of our grooming routine.
 I love being brushed but I’d just as soon mom leave the nails alone.
 I just get them nice and sharp and she chops them off.
 I sit there, all indignant like, while she cuts.
 She says it makes us both happy in the long run.
 I don’t feel so much of a need to scratch on things and I don’t poke or scratch mom accidentally.
 None of us really mind the trims since mom has been doing them since we were little, but still, a girl likes her long nails.